 This occupation involves carrying out skilled work, primarily using timber products, in a workshop, creating and installing building components.

 You must be employed in a relevant role for a minimum of 30 hours per week.
-As a minimum you should have GCSE English and Maths at grade 3 or above.
-If you do not have grade 4 or above, you will be required to work towards Level 2 Functional Skills in these subjects.
+As a minimum you should have 3 GCSEs at grade 3 or above.
+If you do not have a grade 4 or above in English and Maths, you will be required to work towards Level 2 Functional Skills in these subjects.

 What will I study?

 This apprenticeship will give you the knowledge skills and behaviours required to work as an Architectural Joiner and will include the following:

 - Health and safety to include Control of Substances Hazardous to Health, Manual Handling and Working at Height Regulations, use of PPE etc.

 - Principles of building construction terminology and components, Building Information Modelling (BIM) and environmental and sustainability considerations

 - Interpreting and producing relevant information from drawings, specifications and work instructions including the basic principles of Computer-Aided Design (CAD)

 - Understand the characteristics, quality, uses, sustainability, limitations and defects associated with timber and timber-based products and components